hive-engine/hivesmartcontracts-wiki/How-to-setup-a-Hive-Smart-Contracts-node.md

 ## 1. Environment setup
 - Make sure you have a Linux server to run the node on.
-Low end specs are fine for now: 2 GB RAM, a dual core CPU, and at least 50 GB free disk space should work great.
-(For 2G RAM, you will need to add swap space, so recommend 4G RAM) Ubuntu is recommended, though other flavors of Linux will probably also work.
+Medium specs are fine for now: 4 GB RAM, a dual core CPU, and at least 300 GB free disk space should work great.
+(For 4G RAM, you will need to add swap space, so recommend 8G RAM) Ubuntu is recommended, though other flavors of Linux will probably also work.
 - Install NodeJS and NPM.
 Node version 14+ is recommended: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04
+    - Node.JS 16 has been observed to work as well
+    - If using Node.JS 17+, be sure to use `openssl-legacy-provider` as a node arg
 - Install MongoDB.
 At least version 4.4.3 is required (that's what production nodes are running): https://docs.mongodb.com/v4.4/administration/install-community/, which needs to have replication enabled: https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/
+    - MongoDB 5.x has been observed to work as well
   - To enable replication, you just need to add to the replication config in the mongo config:
     ```
     replication: